What is Giving Compass?

 Giving Compass' Take:

-• Can we break through those barriers with more knowledge?
+• Can we break through the barriers identified here with more knowledge?
 Some of the reticence on the foundation side is a lack of understanding for program-related investments.
-Another way to bring more scale is to appeal to liability-constrained investors (such as pension funds and insurance companies) in a more compelling way.

 • Want a more exhaustive primer of the impact investing space?
 Here's a roadmap for the future.